-- (a) Establish such subsidiary bodies as it considers necessary for the implementation of this Convention; - (b) Cooperate, where appropriate, with competent international organizations and intergovernmental and non-governmental bodies; - (c) Regularly review all information made available to it and to the Secretariat pursuant to Article 21; - (d) Consider any recommendations submitted to it by the Implementation and Compliance Committee; - (e) Consider and undertake any additional action that may be required for the achievement of the objectives of this Convention; and - (f) Review Annexes A and B pursuant to Article 4 and Article 5.
+(a) Establish such subsidiary bodies as it considers necessary for the implementation of this Convention;

+(b) Cooperate, where appropriate, with competent international organizations and intergovernmental and non-governmental bodies;

+(c) Regularly review all information made available to it and to the Secretariat pursuant to Article 21;

+(d) Consider any recommendations submitted to it by the Implementation and Compliance Committee;

-6. The United Nations, its specialized agencies and the International Atomic Energy Agency, as well as any State not a Party to this Convention, may be represented at meetings of the Conference of the Parties as observers.
-Any body or agency, whether national or international, governmental or non-governmental, that is qualified in matters covered by this Convention and has informed the Secretariat of its wish to be represented at a meeting of the Conference of the Parties as an observer may be admitted unless at least one third of the Parties present object.
+(e) Consider and undertake any additional action that may be required for the achievement of the objectives of this Convention; and governmental or non-governmental, that is qualified in matters covered by this Convention and has informed the Secretariat of its wish to be represented at a meeting of the Conference of the Parties as an observer may be admitted unless at least one third of the Parties present object.
 The admission and participation of observers shall be subject to the rules of procedure adopted by the Conference of the Parties.